Pommerit-Jaudy

 Pommerit-Jaudy (/fr/; Peurid-ar-Roc'h) is a former commune in the Côtes-d'Armor department of Brittany in northwestern France.
-On 1 January 2019, it was merged into the new commune La Roche-Jaudy.
+On 1 January 2019, it was merged into the new commune of La Roche-Jaudy.

 Geography

 Climate

 Pommerit-Jaudy has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Pommerit-Jaudy is 11.7 C. The average annual rainfall is 891.0 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 17.6 C, and lowest in January, at around 6.8 C. The highest temperature ever recorded in Pommerit-Jaudy was 37.2 C on 9 August 2003; the coldest temperature ever recorded was -8.5 C on 12 January 1987.